jtsage/FS_XMLTools/README.md

 If for some reason drag-and-drop to the python script doesn't work, make sure you have python files set to open with the python interpreter, if that doesn't work, repair your installation / re-install

+__NOTE ABOUT PYTHON:__

+Your life will be much better, and the use of these is far easier if you __DO__ check the box to add python to your `$PATH` environmental variable when you are installing it.
+If you did not do this, you can re-install python, or 'modify' your installation from Add/Remove programs.
+Be warned, this is one of the times that an installer tells you to reboot that you actually have to do it.

 ---

 ## compareTranslations.py